dotnet/docs-desktop/dotnet-desktop-guide/framework/wpf/graphics-multimedia/graphics-rendering-registry-settings.md

 |---------------|
 |*YYYY* `/` *MM* `/` *DD*|

  Where *YYYY* is the four-digit year, *MM* is the two-digit month, and *DD* is the two digit day.
-When this value is unset, [!INCLUDE[TLA2#tla_winclient](../../../includes/tla2sharptla-winclient-md.md)] uses November, 2004 as its required video driver date.
+When this value is unset, WPF uses November, 2004 as its required video driver date.

 <a name="usereferencerasterizeroption"></a>
 ## Use Reference Rasterizer Option